jubeenshah/School-of-ai-raleigh-introductory-meetup/README.md

 * [Tao Wang](https://www.linkedin.com/in/tao-wang-9b2a5316) — Sr. Manager at Artificial intelligence and machine learning R&D decision at SAS

 ###  Presentations
-* List of presentation links to be updated
+* List of presentation links will be updated after the meetup

 ###  Links
 * Want to learn about markdown.
 Visit [this](https://daringfireball.net/projects/markdown/basics) site for information regarding formatting your Jupiter notebooks.